awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rollingupdates.md

-# Elastic Beanstalk Rolling Environment Configuration Updates<a name="using-features.rollingupdates"></a>
+# Elastic Beanstalk rolling environment configuration updates<a name="using-features.rollingupdates"></a>

 When a [configuration change requires replacing instances](environments-updating.md), Elastic Beanstalk can perform the update in batches to avoid downtime while the change is propagated\.
 During a rolling update, capacity is only reduced by the size of a single batch, which you can configure\.
 Elastic Beanstalk takes one batch of instances out of service, terminates them, and then launches a batch with the new configuration\.
 After the new batch starts serving requests, Elastic Beanstalk moves on to the next batch\.